27 min read

 I sought this kind of security in others because I wasn't raised to find it within myself.

 No, I'm not weak, naive, or stupid for loving you or anyone else.
 I am human, therefore, I love.
 It's what we do.
-So let me focus on loving well, and just finding people who can love me well in return.
+So let me focus on loving well, and just finding people who can commit to loving me well in return.
 If that turns out to not be you, that's okay.
 It will hurt because I was hopeful, but this is also a natural part of the human experience.
 I don't need to take it personally or make it about something being wrong with me or you.
+It just means we're not a good fit.
+No more, no less.

 It wasn't until I committed to the daily practice of loving myself…